0HenrikAndersson0/Gitzen/README.md

-# Git GUI
+# Gitzen

-An Electron-based GUI application for Linux and Windows.
+A modern Git GUI application built with Electron for Linux and Windows.

 ## Prerequisites